 Julieann Veronica Ulin joined Florida Atlantic University as the Assistant Professor of British and American Modernism in 2009.
 She received her Ph.D. in English from the University of Notre Dame, where she was the Edward Sorin Postdoctoral Fellow in the Humanities from 2007-2009.
 She holds her MA in English from Fordham University and a BA in English from Washington and Lee University.
 In 2011, she taught “Irish Literary Landscapes,” a study abroad course in Ireland she developed for FAU students.
-In 2012, she received the Northern Campus Exceptional Faculty Award.
+In 2012 and 2014, she received the Northern Campus Exceptional Faculty Award.